jacob-jarick/namefix/README.md

 - **Batch Renaming**: Process multiple files at once to save time and effort.
 - **Regex-Based Renaming**: Advanced pattern matching for precise renaming tasks.
+- **Block Renaming (GUI)**: Copy and paste multiline text for new filenames using "source" and "destination" text windows, with the ability to exclude files from the list.
 - **Cross-Platform Support**: Runs seamlessly on Linux, macOS, and Windows.
 - **CLI and GUI Options**: Flexibility for both power users and casual users.
 - **Customizable**: Modify settings and rules to suit your specific file renaming needs.